-- Decide your activity – Inline skates typically come in three variants – fitness, recreational and professional.
+Inline skates typically come in three variants – fitness, recreational and professional.
 While most users would go in for recreational skates, more dedicated users may want to spend a little more and obtain fitness skates.
 Fitness skates are recognized by the higher quality bearings and ability to withstand large amounts of wear and tear.

 The more premium among them come with leather shoes and a number of modifications such as enhanced axles, modified wheel size, bearing adjustments, etc. Note however that just because a unit is meant to do well in a professional arena does not mean it will be better in all respects.
 Indeed, some of the recreational units available for outdoor use are more rugged than the ones having leather shoes.

-- Ensure adequate lining – Lining is vital because it ensures that your feet are comfortable.
-While 21st century skates usually achieve this, many of them forego holes for air circulation.
-Neglecting such airholes can lead to buildup of sweat and eventually, blistering and irritation of the skin.
+Lining is vital because it ensures that your feet are comfortable.
+While 21st-century skates usually achieve this, many of them forego holes for air circulation.
+Neglecting such airholes can lead to the buildup of sweat and eventually, blistering and irritation of the skin.

-- Wheel size – Larger wheel sizes are generally better for skating if they maintain the centre of gravity of the body at a sufficient height.
+Larger wheel sizes are generally better for skating if they maintain the centre of gravity of the body at a sufficient height.
 Ideally, the minimum wheel size supported by a skate should be at least 76mm and the distance between two wheel axles should be 78mm.

-- Wheel bearings and durometer – Wheel bearings should come with either ABEC or SG ratings and the higher the rating, the better the quality of the bearings.
+Wheel bearings should come with either ABEC or SG ratings and the higher the rating, the better the quality of the bearings.
 The durometer on the other hand is measured in “A” units and 85-90A is taken as the splitting line between outdoor and indoor skates.
-Outdoor skates need softer wheels and hence have lower rating and indoor skates have harder surfaces and higher ratings.
+Outdoor skates need softer wheels and hence have the lower rating and indoor skates have harder surfaces and higher ratings.

 Unlike some other forms of movement sports, inline skating offers a lot of scope for branching out, whether into figure sports and performing arts or competitive sports and racing.
-A lot depends on the choice you make, and for this purpose, we’ve refrained from naming any one skate as the best in all scenarios.
+A lot depends on the choice you make, and for this purpose, we’ve refrained from naming anyone skate as the best in all scenarios.